COVID-19 Updates for 2022-2023

-We are incredibly thankful that Mount Tamalpais School was able to provide in-person learning every day for our students in grades K-8 during the 2020-21 school year.
-As the pandemic evolves, we continue to monitor requirements and adjust our school protocols to continue to provide a safe environment for the entire on-campus community.
+We are incredibly thankful that Mount Tamalpais School has been able to provide a safe, in-person learning environment throughout the pandemic.
+As the situation evolves, we continue to monitor requirements and adjust our school protocols to continue to provide a safe environment for the entire on-campus community.
 We want to thank faculty and staff for their continued dedication, flexibility, and hard work in keeping our students learning in person, as well as our MTS families for respecting and following our safety guidelines.

 With special attention to COVID-19, MTS is committed to the safety of our entire community of teachers, students, and families.